Dear Community Partners and Supporters,

 We envision greater Houston as a vibrant community where all people have the opportunity to thrive.

-To that end, in 2017, Houston Endowment approved more than $79 million in funding in four overlapping focus areas to more than 130 organizations.
+In pursuit of that vision, in 2018 Houston Endowment approved more than $47 million in funding in four focus areas to more than 120 organizations.

 Strong Civic Assets